daler3/CityBikeService_Hadoop/README.md

 Explanation of the source code of the project and explanation on how to set-up a fully distributed cluster on Hadoop can be found here:
 [Download doc](https://github.com/daler3/CityBikeService_Hadoop/blob/master/Doc-CityBikeService_Hadoop.pdf)

+Some examples on my Hadoop settings (with Amazon Web Services) and other tips can be found [here](https://github.com/daler3/CityBikeService_Hadoop/tree/master/setting%20hadoop/hadoopprj)

 Source code of the main program can be found here:
 [Source code](https://github.com/daler3/CityBikeService_Hadoop/tree/master/code%26libraries%26deliverables/Source_Code_CityBikeHadoop/CityBike_Comp/src/primo)